jopefunk/Internet-Programming-project/Use cases.md

 User is not logged in.

 * Normal flow:
-i.
-User opens the site.
+1. User opens the site.
-ii.
-User click the link to the Login page. iii.
-User sees the page with the username and password form and the "Login" button. iv.
-Then he/she enters the username and password and clicks "Login".
+2. User click the link to the Login page.
+3. User sees the page with the username and password form and the "Login" button.
+4. Then he/she enters the username and password and clicks "Login".
-v.
-The user is redirected to the front page and is now logged in.
+5. The user is redirected to the front page and is now logged in.

 *	What can go wrong:
 The user mistypes the username or password.